0x0FB0/pulsar/TROUBLESHOOTING.md

 Restart your docker engine to fix this issue.

 ## General performance and stability issues
-Please make sure your docker engine resources meet minimal requirements:
+Please make sure your docker engine resources meet minimal hardware requirements:
 - 8GB of memory
 - 4 CPU cores